 Our view

 The CiCLE Classic elite race is known as ‘Britain’s Belgium Classic’ and the sportive is your opportunity to ride much of the same route, including the pavé sectors (but just once, unlike in the elite race).
-While the event has been confirmed as taking place in 2024, final details on the available routes are still TBC.
+After the event was cancelled in 2024 due to flooding, its return will be warmly welcomed in 2025.

 The event starts at Rutland Showground and the longer routes take you around Rutland Water and the small villages heading to Melton Mowbray.
 It’s great countryside, and you’re supported by mechanics, medics, feed stations, and signage.